Blue Bermondsey Children’s Story Walks: The Feathers

 How to follow the story?

-- Press the button below to play the story or the download track
+Press the button below to play the story or download the track onto your device

-- The narrator will tell you when it is time to find the next marker
+Listen to the narrator who will tell you when it is time to move to the next location.

-- Use the map to find the other three markers
+Use the map below to find other locations.

 Good to know

 The route follows pedestrian routes whenever it is possible.
 Please be aware of upcoming traffic when crossing roads.

 We appreciate your feedback for future storytelling walks.